Office: 2134 Sie International Relations Complex

 Political economic development in Latin America, U.S.-Latin American relations, Illicit markets in the Americas.

-- Senior Research Scholar, Council on Hemispheric Affairs (COHA);
+- Senior Research Fellow, Council on Hemispheric Affairs (COHA)

 - Recipient, Ruth Murray Underhill Teaching Award (2011)

 - Visiting Professor, McBride Honors Program in Public Affairs, Colorado School of Mines (2005-2006)

 - Honorarium Professor of Political Science, University of Colorado, Denver (1992-2004)

 - Guest editor, The New World of Politics: An Introduction to Political Science, San Diego: Collegiate Press, 4th edition (1997)